Advanced manufacturing of mm-wave lens antennas for future wireless technologies

 •To disseminate research findings at top national and international conferences, and publish in leading IEEE journals.

-Please note that funding may be available for this project (still to be confirmed).
-To be eligible for consideration for a DfE Studentship (covering tuition fees and maintenance stipend of approx. £17,668 per annum), a candidate must satisfy all the eligibility criteria based on nationality, residency and academic qualifications.
+To be eligible for consideration for a DfE Studentship (covering tuition fees and maintenance stipend of approx. £18,622 per annum), a candidate must satisfy all the eligibility criteria based on nationality, residency and academic qualifications.
 The Studentship is open to UK and ROI nationals, and to EU nationals with settled status in the UK, subject to meeting the specific DfE nationality and residency criteria.
 Full eligibility information can be viewed via: https://www.economy-ni.gov.uk/publications/student-finance-postgraduate-studentships-terms-and-conditions

 The minimum academic requirement for admission is normally an Upper Second Class Honours degree from a UK or ROI Higher Education provider in a relevant discipline, or an equivalent qualification acceptable to the University.